SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 These post-hoc trials use only training and test sets as we fully retrain models using unchanging sweep-chosen hyper-parameters as described in Table @tbl:sweepparam.
 Note that some of these tests use "regions" which we define as all geohashes sharing the same first three characters.
 This two tier definition creates a grid of 109 x 156 km cells [@haugen_geohash_2020] each including all neighborhoods (4 character geohashes) found within that area.

 ## Simulation
 After training machine learning models using historic data, predictions of future distributions feed into Monte Carlo simulations [@metropolis_beginning_1987; @kwiatkowski_monte_2022] as described in Figure @fig:pipeline.
-This happens for five individual years sampled separately from both the 2030 and 2050 CHC-CMIP6 series [@williams_high_2024].
+This happens for nine individual years sampled separately from both the 2030 and 2050 CHC-CMIP6 series [@williams_high_2024].

 ![Model pipeline overview diagram.
 Code released as open source.](./img/pipeline.png "Model pipeline overview diagram.
 Code released as open source."){ width=80% #fig:pipeline }